 Property functions are tagged with the @property attribute.
-They cannot be called with parentheses (hence they act like fields except in some cases).
+They cannot be called with parentheses (hence they act like fields except in some cases) (note: dmd does not enforce this currently).

 If a property function has no parameters, it works as a getter.
 If has exactly one parameter, it works as a setter.